ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 08 - Haunted Wasteland
 Nothing to report.
 Some unclear compiler warnings due to using `input.lines` instead of `input.splitLines`

+Clean up: Use ints instead of strings for equality checks.
+Use native set type. ~~Still over 1 ms though.~~ Why use a hashtable at all? nodes are limited to strings of len 3, so there's a max of 17,576 possible inputs.
+Just stick it in a static array